dart-archive/www.dartlang.org/src/site/docs/tutorials/connect-dart-html/index.markdown

 However, if the text node has styles (and thus a subtree), getting text and then setting it immediately is likely to change the DOM, as a result of losing subtree information.
 Often, as with our RipVanWinkle example, this simplification has no adverse effects.
-Do know, however, that with more complex situations getting text and then setting it immediately will likely change the text.

 The assignment operator (=) sets the text of the Element returned by the query() function